-SchoolTutoring Academy’s tutoring programs for Lodi students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lodi, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Lodi Public Schools has over 3,200 students who go to one of the seven schools in the district.
 The Lodi Public Schools seek to provide students with an environment that is safe and intellectually stimulating.
 Lodi staff put forth every effort to ensure that each student has an opportunity to reach his or her highest academic, social and emotional potential.
 In order to foster student growth and development, the Lodi Public Schools have developed engaging and relevant curricula that prepare students to be lifelong learners and active members of society.

 We currently cover the following Lodi-area school district: Lodi Public Schools.

 Educating Our Parents: Understanding the Lodi District Curriculum

 The Common Core State Standards describe the skills and knowledge students should acquire at each grade level in math and language arts.
 Similarly, the New Jersey Core Curriculum Content Standards outline what students should learn at each grade level in all other academic and career-oriented courses.